unparalleled-js/docs-1/connectors/zendesk/search-tickets-action.md

     <tr>
       <td>Submitter</td>
       <td>
-        THe submitter of the ticket.
+        The submitter of the ticket.
 You can specify using the full username, user ID, email, or phone number.
 You can also use keywords 'none' and 'me'.
       </td>
     </tr>
     <tr>